Godhavn inquiry

 The Godhavn inquiry was an investigation into child abuse in Danish children's homes between 1945 and 1976.
 After a documentary was released in 2005 alleging abuse in children's homes, a group of survivors lobbied for the Danish government to investigate their experiences.
-The inquiry began in 2009; while it initially only investigated the conditions of the Godhavn Boys' Home, it ultimately probed 18 others, and heard the testimony of 99 caregivers and staff.
+The inquiry began in 2009; while it initially investigated the conditions only of the Godhavn Boys' Home, it ultimately probed 18 others, and heard the testimony of 99 caregivers and staff.
 The report, which validated claims of forcible medication and poor treatment, was released on 9 May 2011.

 Background

 In 2005, the documentary Drengehjemmet by Rikke Skov was released on Danish television.
 The documentary alleged that occupants of the Godhavn Boys' Home, a children's home run by the Danish government, were subjected to cruel living conditions.
 It suggested that a psychiatrist working at the home, Ib Ostenfeld, had tested drugs on the children; Bjørn Elmquist, a member for parliament, said one of these drugs was LSD, which was used to stop bedwetting.

 Following the documentary, the Landsforeningen Godhavnsdrengene (National Association of the Godhavn's Boys) was formed.
 It lobbied for an investigation into their experiences.